EpiicPenguin/DCSWaypointEditor/README.md

 at the desired position every time the F10 map capture keybind is pressed.  `Quick Capture` can be toggled on/off with a hotkey (default is `LCtrl+LShift+T`).

+Do not have DCSWE and DCSTheWay.exe open at the same time as DCSWE will not be able to capture from The Way while DCSTheWay is open.

 #### Preset coordinates

 You may select a position from a list of preset coordinates.
 Coordinates for all Caucasus, Persian Gulf, Marianas, Nevada and Syria airfields